Olical/cljs-test-runner/README.md

   -s, --src PATH    ./test                  The directory containing your test files -o, --out PATH    ./cljs-test-runner-out  The output directory for compiled test code -w, --watch PATH                          Directory to watch for changes (alongside the src-path).
 May be repeated.
+  -c, --config-file PATH                    Edn file containing opts to be passed to the cljs compiler.
   -h, --help
 ```